Color Theory (2025)

 As the installation traces the seams of the building, it also traces the seams of memory and history, suggesting how identities are wrapped, covered, and sometimes allowed to heal.
 Color Theory is modular and site-specific, adapting to the architecture it inhabits, always reconfigured to speak to a new audience and space.

-As a site-specific installation, Color Theory adapts to each place it inhabits.
-First unfolding in Zainorin’s 2025 solo exhibition Rhythm of Identity at Kunstpakhuset, Ikast, it will later take shape in new forms at Museo delle Mura in Rome in 2026.
-Each installation responds to its architecture, tracing new edges and creating fresh resonances.
+As a site-responsive installation, Color Theory adapts to each environment it inhabits.
+The work was first presented in Amir Zainorin’s solo exhibition Rhythm of Identity at Kunstpakhuset, Ikast, Denmark (2025), and later installed along the historic defensive walls of Museo delle Mura in Rome (2026).
+Each version responds to the surrounding architecture, producing new spatial rhythms and interpretations.

 Technical Details